How to Return a Mattress

 If your mattress is eligible for return, you will want to submit for a return.
 Most companies will have a returns center to make things simple.
 Look online or call in to find out the necessary steps.

-3. Follow the Directions You’re Given
+3. Follow the Company’s Directions